gburanov/logstash-kafka-merge-test/README.md

 logstash-kafka-merge-test

-* Starts kafka and logstash
+* Starts kafka and logstash.
+* Uses kafka input and output plugins to merge topics
+* Also tried to mirror plugins